China's Renewable Energy Inspiration

 In an effort to support its struggling real estate sector, China is considering cutting taxes on home purchases.

-Pair of ancient Chinese vases auctioned for over $12 million
+A pair of ancient Chinese vases were auctioned for over 12 million USD

 Bùi Đức |

-Two carp-patterned porcelain vases from the Ming Dynasty (China) sold for $12.5 million at an auction, nine times the initial estimate.
+Two Chinese-style fish-patterned ceramic vases were sold for 12.5 million USD at an auction, nine times higher than the original estimate.

 China's latest fighter jet remains a mystery